Bachelor of Science in

 About Meteorology at the Daytona Beach, FL Campus

-The Bachelor of Science in Meteorology is housed in the Department of Applied Aviation Sciences in the College of Aviation.
-Embry-Riddle is one of a few universities in the U.S. that offers meteorology coursework approved by the Federal Aviation Administration for use in its airline dispatcher program.
-Students also have the ability to pair their meteorology major with powerful operations-focused minors to give them an edge over their competition.
-These minors include: Communications and Broadcast Media, Airline Operations, Computational Mathematics, Geographic Information Systems, Unmanned Aircraft Systems Science, and Emergency Management.
+Embry-Riddle is one of the few universities in the U.S. that offers meteorology coursework approved by the Federal Aviation Administration for use in its airline dispatcher program.
+Students can also complement their meteorology major with operations-focused minors to gain a competitive edge.

-The Meteorology degree meets all American Meteorological Society guidelines for B.S. in Meteorology as well as all U.S. Office of Personnel Management (e.g., National Weather Service) Qualification Standards for a meteorologist.
-Graduates will be competitive for professional careers in university research, government/military weather operations, broadcasting, and private industry.
+The meteorology degree meets all American Meteorological Society guidelines, as all U.S. Office of Personnel Management (e.g., National Weather Service) Qualification Standards for a meteorologist.

 Degree Requirements